tegaistega/blog-api/README.md

-# social media - api
+# Blog - api
-This is a social media app.
-It allows users signup and post statuses, comments images and more.
+This is a blog app.
+It allows users signup, create posts, make comments, update images and more.

 # Backend
 <li>Spring Boot</li>